 Step 3: Provide options so it’s their choice, not an ultimatum.
 Who wants to feel backed into a corner?
 The worst feeling is knowing you are stuck and that you have no options.
 How many times have we needed work done and felt like we had no choice but to do it and to pay more than we could afford?
 Give your customers options so their spending is in their hands and they can feel confident that they made the right choice once you leave.

-The New Flat Rate, a home service menu-selling system designed to put profit directly into the hands of plumbing, electrical, and HVAC contractors.
-Women in HVACR, a non-profit member-based organization providing professional avenues for networking and educating women while encouraging more women to enter the trades.
+Danielle Putnam is president, The New Flat Rate, and current president of Women in HVACR.
+The New Flat Rate is a home service menu-selling system designed to put profit directly into the hands of plumbing, electrical, and HVAC contractors.
+Women in HVACR is a non-profit member-based organization providing professional avenues for networking and educating women while encouraging more women to enter the trades.
 For more information, email [email protected] or visit thenewflatrate.com and womeninhvacr.org